stefanos1316/my_curriculum_vitae/markdown/resume.md

 * Staying Abroad:

     * Borned in Gyula, Hungary but grown up in Nicosia, Cyprus.
-    * Livied in Lorraine, France and eating baguette (Winter Semester of 2013)
+    * Lived in Lorraine, France and eating baguette (Winter Semester of 2013)
     * Had many sauna sessions in Lappeenranta, Finland (Summer Semester of 2014)
     * How to fish from ice-lake in Lulea, Sweden (Winter Semseter of 2014)
     * How to drink a proper dose of vodka in Saint-Petersburg, Russia (Summer Semester of 2015)
-    * Eating fetta and visting islands in Athens, Greece (Winter Semester of 2016 till now)
+    * Eating fetta in Athens and visiting islands in Greece (Winter Semester of 2016 till now)

 ----